This article was updated on May 1st, 2023

 - For viral and bacterial infections, antibiotics are typically given to fight the infection or to prevent secondary infections.
 Fungal infections take a long course of antifungals.
-If caught early and treated properly, most infections including pneumonia, can be treated with a very favorable outcome.
+If caught early and treated properly, most infections, including pneumonia, can be treated with a very favorable outcome.
 Look to spend anywhere from $200-$1,000 to treat respiratory infections that cause congestion.

-- Foreign objects will more than likely need to be removed and then the damage that they cause will need to be treated.
-Removal will require sedation or even surgery depending on where the problem lies.
+- Foreign objects will more than likely need to be removed, and then the damage that they cause will need to be treated.
+Removal will require sedation or even surgery, depending on where the problem lies.
 Your dog may then need anti-inflammatories and antibiotics as a follow-up.
 Spending $200-$2,000 is expected to get a foreign body out of a dog’s nose or chest.

 What to Know For the Veterinary Visit

-Also be ready to tell your vet about any other signs your dog may be showing, such as not eating, lethargy, and if other dogs in your household are affected.
+Also, be ready to tell your vet about any other signs your dog may be showing, such as not eating, or lethargy, and if other dogs in your household are affected.
 If your dog coughs up or sneezes a lot of phlegm, you may want to grab a sample to show your vet just in case.

 Are certain breeds more likely to be affected by congestion than others?